How to Increase Your Privacy (and Legal Compliance) Budget with Legal Math.

 • Getting enough stakeholder engagement to take necessary actions to achieve required outcomes, and

-• Having the necessary resources to ensure organization is operating at tolerable risk thresholds.
+• Having the necessary resources to ensure the organisation is operating at tolerable risk thresholds.

 Getting a Bigger Piece of the Budget Pie